ooboqoo/ooboqoo.github.io/golang/reference/language.md

 * Channels: `chan T` (e.g., `chan int`, `chan string`, etc.)
 * Pointers: `*T` (e.g., `*int`, `*string`, etc.)
 * Functions: `func(args)` returnType (e.g., `func(int) bool`, `func(string) int`, etc.)
-* Interfaces: User-defined interfaces or built-in interfaces (e.g., io.Reader, error, etc.)
+* Interfaces: User-defined interfaces or built-in interfaces (e.g., `io.Reader`, error, etc.)

 It's important to note that *arrays in Go are value types*, but they are less commonly used compared to slices.
 Also, *interface values themselves are reference types, but* the underlying values they hold can be either value types or reference types.